This information will help you get ready for your transesophageal echocardiogram (TEE) at Memorial Sloan Kettering (MSK).

 - Blood is flowing

-A Week Before Your Procedure
+7 Days Before Your Procedure

-If you take insulin or other medications for diabetes, you may need to change the dose before your procedure.
-Ask the doctor who prescribes your diabetes medication what you should do the day before and the morning of your procedure.
+- If you take another medication for diabetes, ask the healthcare provider who prescribes it what you should do on the day before and the morning of your procedure.

 3 Days Before Your Procedure